-Background The Food Cart Pod on SW Alder and 10th is the oldest and largest food cart pod in Portland.
-Sometimes referred to as the “MotherPod,” this pod alone is home to 40 food carts, employing anywhere between 200 - 300 people, many of whom are people of color and immigrants.
-On July 1st, they will need to move to make room for a new development.
+Background The Food Cart Pod on SW Alder and 10th was the oldest and largest food cart pod in Portland.
+Sometimes referred to as the “MotherPod,” this pod alone was home to over 40 food carts, employing anywhere between 200 - 300 people, many of whom are people of color and immigrants.
+On July 1st, the carts were removed to make room for a new development.
 Many of those carts did not have a place to go and were offered temporary storage at the Portland Post Office site courtesy of Prosper Portland.

 The Situation During the economic downturn, food carts sprung up as a way for parking lot owners to bring in additional revenue and - at the same time – the model provided a low-barrier entry for entrepreneurs to become small business owners.
 The food carts became an incubator for Portland’s culinary scene and quickly became part of Portland’s culture and identity.
 People from all over the world visit this food cart pod every day and it continues to be highlighted in national and international media.

 As our city grows, more and more of our downtown food carts will be displaced as open lots are developed.
 The Green Loop, a six-mile linear park scheduled to be built around Portland’s city center, offers a unique a new home for these food carts.
 The Culinary Corridor, which has been proposed for SW 9th Ave. between Director Park and O’Bryant Park and then down to SW Park to Ankeny Square, would be one segment of the city’s Green Loop, and would serve as a pilot for placing food carts in the right-of-way.-If successful - food carts could find a permanent place on the Green Loop.

-However, Culinary Corridor will take time and the Alder St. food carts need to move by July 1st.
-A group of businesses, non-profits and the City of Portland have come together to create a space on the North Park Blocks between Burnside and Davis.
-This will be a temporary location until the end of their season, which concludes October 31st.
+However, this larger vision will take time and the Alder St. food carts needed to move by July 1st.
+A group of businesses, non-profits and the City of Portland have come together to create the first space of this corridor - around Ankeny Square.

 How you can help Approximately $300,000 is needed to underwrite infrastructure around Ankeny Park, such as electricity, water and graywater disposal, as well as develop a long-term solution for food carts in Portland.
-Friends of Green Loop, an initiative to create a six-mile linear park throughout the city, is leading the private-public coalition to save the food carts, and - as such - is working to identify funding for the move.
-We need support from the community to help us establish a place for these small business owners to finish out their season and be back next year.
+Friends of Green Loop, an initiative to create a six-mile linear park throughout the city, is leading the private-public coalition to save the food carts, and - as such - is working to raise the funds necessary to do this.
+We need support from the community to help us establish a place for these small business owners, especially now, during their busiest season.

 Why you should help Call it a universal truth, food carts are awesome.
 But, seriously, we also know that part of Portland’s DNA is the fact that small businesses are supported and celebrated here.
 Food carts are an important part of what makes our city a culinary wonderland of diverse offerings and this is an opportunity to show these small business owners that Portland is a place where they can continue to thrive and that we see them and support them.